-This new Mesmerine toaster from Kenwood comes in an eye-catching textured finish, which is still smooth to the touch so it’s easy to clean.
-There are six browning levels for extra choice as well as a high-rise lever to remove smaller pieces of bread.
+This Mesmerine toaster from Kenwood comes in an eye-catching textured finish, which is still smooth to the touch so it’s easy to clean.
+There are six browning levels for extra choice, as well as a high-rise lever to remove smaller pieces of bread.
 Added functions include a defrost and cancel button and a bagel feature.

 As well as a choice of different colours, Kenwood’s new toaster also has a textured pattern finish for an eye-catching addition to the worktop.